brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

   1. Easier global refactoring;
   2. True continuous integration;
   3. Easier to test (integration/acceptance tests);
-  4. Sense of code owning of each developer is (arguably) higher, which encourages changes and improvements.
+  4. Sense of code owning of each developer is (arguably) higher, which encourages changes/improvements.

 ## Teams